phaserjs/phaser/README.md

 * Stage.backgroundColor now properly accepts hex #RRGGBB and color values 0xRRGGBB again (fix #785)
 * Color.getRGB would return incorrect color components if a color value without alpha was given, now works with both 0xRRGGBB and 0xAARRGGBB.
 * Color.getWebRGB now works regardless if you give an 0xRRGGBB or 0xAARRGGBB color value.
+* If an object was drag enabled with bringToTop, the onDragStop event wouldn't fire until the mouse was next moved (thanks @alpera, fix #813)

 ### To Do